 2. Who is at high risk for a Loose Tooth?

-Some people are more susceptible than others to having a loose tooth.
+Some people are more susceptible than others to having loose teeth.
 The people at high risk for having a loose tooth are those with:

 - Advanced periodontal disease